Funakaye

 Funakaye is a Local Government Area of Gombe State, Nigeria.
-Its headquarters are in the town of Bajoga.
+Its headquarters is in the town of Bajoga.
 Its current chairman is Alhaji Ibrahim Cheldu of the All Progressives Congress.
 Funakaye is bounded in the east by the Gongola River and Lake Dadin Kowa, beyond which lie Yobe State and Borno State.

-It has an area of 1,415 km^{2} and a population of 236,087 at the 2006 census.
+It has an araa of 1,415 km^{2} and a population of 236,087 at the 2006 census.
 The postal code of the area is 762.
-The town got its name from the two Fulani words "funa" and "kaye" which means "west woodlands".
+The town got its name from the two Fulani words "funa" meaning "East" and "ka’e" meaning "rocks" which means "East rocks".

-DEMOGRAPHY
+Demography

 Funakaye is inhabited dominantly by the Fulani people.
 Fulfulde is the most spoken language in the area.
 Hausa, Kanuri and Bolewa languages are also known and spoken by the inhabitants.